jrc03c/js-math-tools/readme.md

 ## `vectorize(fn)`

-Returns a function that operates on individual values or arbitrarily nested arrays of values.
+Returns a function that operates on individual values, arrays, `Series` instances, or `DataFrame` instances.
 It's a little like numpy's [`vectorize`](https://numpy.org/doc/stable/reference/generated/numpy.vectorize.html) function except that numpy probably has a bunch of fancy optimizations that make vectorized operations very fast.
-In this library, though, no optimizations are applied; this function merely makes it easier for individual functions to operate on arrays of data.
+In this library, though, no optimizations are applied; this function merely makes it easier for individual functions to operate on multiple types of data containers.

 For example, the `Math.sin` function only accepts a single value.
 But by using the `vectorize` function, we can create a function that accepts either single values or arrays of values: